-Find Great Leaf Peeping in the Adirondacks
+Find Great Leaf Peeping Spots in the Southern Adirondacks

 Keep in mind that not all of the leaves in the area change at the same time!
 Time your visit so that you can view the leaves north of the summit in their peak and leaves to the south still changing for an extremely colorful experience.
 Best of all, you can drive to the top on the 5.5-mile Veterans Memorial Highway, open seasonally.